chaos-polymtl/lethe/doc/source/examples/multiphysics/air-bubble-compression/air-bubble-compression.rst

 In the ``VOF`` subsection, the ``interface sharpening`` and the ``phase filtration`` features are enabled.
 The interface sharpening method and its parameters are explained in the :doc:`../dam-break/dam-break` example.
 The phase filtration filters the phase field used for the calculation of physical properties by stiffening the value of the phase fraction.
-We refer the reader to the :doc:`../../../../parameters/cfd/volume_of_fluid` documentation for further explanation on the phase filtration.
+We refer the reader to :doc:`../../../../theory/multiphysics/vof` theory guide for further explanation on the phase filtration.

 .. code-block:: text